 To build their language skills further I then devised a way for students to order sentences before they write about the activities of their routine.
+This is a start to building from writing sentences to writing paragraphs.

 In this current unit students also speak about the times of the day they do different activities.
 I have been stumped about how to give my students practice telling time in an engaging way.
 So, I came up with the idea to use Jamboard as a game that would encourage practice.
 I made a Snakes and Ladders game board and added pawns the students will move around the board.
 Students read the time on a Quizlet flashcard and if they get it right roll the die to move around the board.